 Difflugia humilis Chardez, 1991

-Ecology: sediments of ditches, Sphagnum.
+Ecology: Freshwater.
+Sediment of ditches, Sphagnum.
 Ireland, Belgium, The Netherlands.

-Remarks: the covering with diatoms can't be a diagnostic characteristic.
+Remarks: The covering with diatoms can’t be a diagnostic characteristic, as stated by Chardez.
 It depends upon which material is available.